allanrenucci/collection-strawman/documentation/DESIGN.md

 Most of the collection operations have a default implementation.
-This is convenient because it makes it easier to extend the hierarchy with a new collection type, without having to implement a lot of methods.
+This is convenient because it makes it easier to extend the hierarchy with a new collection type without having to implement a lot of methods.

 For operations that return another collection (e.g. `map` or `take`), two approaches are possible: